Rileyj53/SkyTrack-Backend/API_ENDPOINTS.md

 3. Most POST/PUT/DELETE requests require CSRF token in `X-CSRF-Token` header
 4. JWT tokens should be sent in the `Authorization` header as `Bearer <token>`
 5. All timestamps are in ISO 8601 format
 6. Error responses follow the format: `{ error: string, status: number }`
+7. FlightAware integration is used for real-time flight tracking in the track endpoints
+8. Pagination is available on list endpoints with `page` and `limit` query parameters
+9. All ID parameters must be valid MongoDB ObjectIds
+10. Role-based access control is enforced throughout the API